 As long as the boil is small and firm, opening the area and draining the boil is not helpful, even if the area is painful.
 However, once the boil becomes soft or "forms a head" (that is, a small pustule is noted in the boil), it can be ready to drain.
 Once drained, pain relief can be dramatic.
 Most small boils, such as those that form around hairs, drain on their own with soaking and/or heat application.
 On occasion, and especially with larger boils, the larger boil will need to be drained or "lanced" by a health-care practitioner.
 Frequently, these larger boils contain several pockets of pus that must be opened and drained.

-Antibiotics are often used to eliminate the accompanying bacterial infection.
-Especially if there is an infection of the surrounding skin, the doctor often prescribes antibiotics.
-However, antibiotics are not needed in every situation.
-In fact, antibiotics have difficulty penetrating the outer wall of an abscess and often will not cure an abscess without additional surgical drainage.
+Antibiotics have difficulty penetrating the outer wall of a boil.
+They often will not cure a boil without additional surgical drainage.
 In most cases, incising and draining the boil is sufficient to cure the infection.
+Your doctor should discuss the use or non-use of antibiotics for your condition.

 You should call your doctor and seek medical attention if: